- Which vendor should you buy your SSL certificate from?

 These are just examples: please check with your SSL vendor to include the correct files for your particular certificate.

-How to generate the CSR?
+How do you generate the CSR?

 - The CSR -> provide this when you purchase the certificate